-Back sleepers will feel their weight evenly distributed and their lumbar region supported.
+Back sleepers can feel their weight evenly distributed and their lumbar region supported.
 The polymer grid collapses under the weight of the hips to redistribute pressure and keep the spine aligned.

-Stomach sleepers will not experience any uncomfortable curvature in their backs.
+Stomach sleepers should not experience any uncomfortable curvature in their backs.
 Hips stay supported instead of sinking into the bed and there is neutral spinal alignment.